xinhe-lab/ctwas/README.md

 remotes::install_github("xinhe-lab/ctwas",ref = "main")
 ```

-Currently, `ctwas` can only be installed on linux systems.
+Currently, `ctwas` has only been tested on linux systems.
-We recommend using run `ctwas` on a High-Performance Computing system.
+We recommend running `ctwas` on a High-Performance Computing system.

 ## Citing this work